 Listen to the cause of your triggers where you feel stress.
 What were you just thinking or talking about?
 Deal with the root cause of your stress by joining a support group or talking with a counselor or therapist.

 I found this blog post really interesting, about how to further master the Art of Relaxation.

 It takes you caring about it.
 It takes you wanting to make change.
-But its do-able to see immediate affects in your behaviour and feeling throughout the day.
+But its do-able to see immediate effects in your behaviour and feeling throughout the day.
 There are options for dealing with your stress - it just takes your dedication to the cause.

 Enjoy relaxing, and if you're ready for help with your stress and anxiety when it comes to nutrition there is lots we can look at.

 Blood sugar balancing with whole foods and the quality of foods to nourish your brain and body are a great place to start.

 Holistic Nutrition works with where you are at right now - and creates you a plan based on that.
 My expertise is creating unique nutrition plans adapted just for you, if you're ready for change, I can help.